demi180/RoboND-UnitySim/README.md

 4. Use Space and C to move the quad up and down
 5. Q and E will yaw the quad

-Capturing images for deep learning:
+Capturing images for deep learning (proto4):
 <br>//Todo: add instructions to for manual and auto capturing

 Ros commands available locally: